DevOps-Cert/aws-certification/associate-developer/aws-services.md

 - Web for websites
 - RTMP for media streaming

+#### Restrict Viewer Access

+- Use pre-signed (validated) URLs or cookies
+  - e.g how acloud.guru platform ensures you're not sharing video links
+- Geo Restrictions: whitelist/blacklist countries
+- Invalidation - create a rule to pull back sensitive objects before its natural expiration
+  - Rules are specified as file paths which may include wildcards, e.g. `/images/staff/*`
+  - 1,000 invalidation paths per month included free
+  - Max 3,000 invalidations in progress at once
+  - Alternatively use versioned objects or directory names, both are faster/cheaper

 ### Direct Connect

 Directly connect datacenter to AWS without going over internet